XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 ```bash
 python -m nuitka --onefile --windows-uac-admin --enable-plugin=tk-inter --remove-output main.py
 ```
 Why?
-CX_Freeze and PyInstaller only pack our script with Python Intepreter which a lot of ransomware will Encrypt .py extension file \n
+CX_Freeze and PyInstaller only pack our script with Python Intepreter which a lot of ransomware will Encrypt .py extension file \
-Tho there are some Ransomware that encrypt .pyd files the onefile make sure that this app unpack itself in /temp \n Which Ransomware either dont Encrypt or Need time to access that directory which give time this app to detect and kill the Ransomware
+Tho there are some Ransomware that encrypt .pyd files the onefile make sure that this app unpack itself in /temp \
+Which Ransomware either dont Encrypt or Need time to access that directory which give time this app to detect and kill the Ransomware

 # Tested against (Windows 10) :